In this article we will briefly describe best practices we have learnt through our gathered data, research and discussions with website experts

-- Choose button colours that stand out enough to attract attention, but still match the overall colourscheme of your website.
-Also make sure that you change the hover colour from the default colour, so it is clear that this is a call-to-action button.
+- Choose button colors that stand out enough to attract attention, but still match the overall color fullness of your website.
+Also make sure that you change the hover color from the default color, so it is clear that this is a call-to-action button.

 - Create a detailed page per activity where you have a booking button for that activity specifically.
 Some of your customers will definitely want to read details, see pictures and see what is included in their trip before making their decision to purchase.